-Are you trying to learn to save money and energy by line drying your clothes but are struggling to find a system that works for you?
+Would you like to save money and energy in the laundry room with a clothes drying rack?
 Do you homestead in an HOA where an outdoor clothesline is not allowed?
 How does line drying compare to using a dryer?
-Here comes the humble clothes drying rack and clothesline to the rescue!

 Clothes Drying Racks to Dryers

 Before we begin, I’m not going to lecture you on getting rid of your electric dryer.
 It’s your dryer!
 Do what you need to do to get through the laundry each week!

 Having said that, however, if you’re interested in some energy efficient methods of drying your laundry, I’m happy to chat.
 This article outlines 7 reasons you may want to consider using a clothes drying rack every week for the laundry.
 Before we share those, here are some topics to consider as you think about drying racks.

 - A clothes drying rack is often meant to be moved around, indoors or outdoors, depending on where you need it.